When a delivery has been created and configured, you must validate it before sending it to the main target.

 To do this:

-Both these steps must necessarily be carried out after each modification on the message content.
+The two steps above MUST BE executed after each modification on the message content.

 The analysis is the stage during which the target population is calculated and the delivery content prepared.
 Once it is complete, the delivery is ready to be sent.